Adopted: January 29, 2017; Amended January 28, 2018

 ARTICLE VIII.
 Rules of the Local.

+Section 3.
+Parliamentarian.
 The Chair shall appoint a Parliamentarian who will advise the Chair and members of the Local on matters of parliamentary procedure and the rules of the Local.
-The Parliamentarian is not a member of the Executive Committee.
-S/he will speak to the assembly only when requested and may provide explanations or advice, but not rulings.
-S/he will, however, have a duty to inform the Chair of errors in parliamentary procedure if they affect the basic rights of members.
-Upon the request of a member, s/he may provide advice on matters of procedure, even when there is not a meeting in process.
+The Parliamentarian is not a member of the Steering Committee.
+They will speak to the assembly only when requested and may provide explanations or advice, but not rulings.
+They will, however, have a duty to inform the Chair of errors in parliamentary procedure if they affect the basic rights of members.
+Upon the request of a member, they may provide advice on matters of procedure, even when there is not a meeting in process.

 ARTICLE VIII.
 Amendments.